 The main surgery at Maids Moreton is equipped with full facilities for routine cases, major surgery and hospitalisation.
 We have a range of diagnostic, laboratory and surgical equipment as well as in-patient facilities, which enable us to investigate and treat ailments fully with referral to specialists when appropriate.

-The surgery at Cherry Lane is open 7 days a week.
 It is equipped for consultations and routine day-case operations (neutering, spaying, dental treatment, minor surgery).
 It is also the site for our grooming service.

 Correct advice - effective treatments